Manuel-DominguezCBG/VCF-matcher/README.md

 argparse==1.4.0
 ```

-#### Finally, I am going to create a new env, install the libraires using
+#### Finally, I am going to create a new env, install the libraries using

 `pip install -r requirements.txt`